1. We embrace reality and deal with it.

 We triangulate our view with believable people who are willing to disagree.
 We plan for the worst-case scenario to make it as good as possible.
 We regularly use pain as our guide toward quality reflection.
 If a number of different believable people say we are doing something wrong and we are the only ones who don’t see it that way, we assume that we are probably biased.
 We try to be evidence-based and encourage others to be the same.
 We use evidence-based decision-making tools when making decisions or making an argument.
 We aim to know when it’s best to stop fighting and have faith in our decision-making process

 We know that, when making decisions, individuals’ incentives must be aligned with the group’s goals.
 Reality is optimizing for the whole—not for us.
 Adaptation through rapid trial and error is invaluable.
 What we will be in the future will depend on the perspective we have in the present.

-5. Take complete responsibility for the outcomes: extreme ownership.
+5. We take complete responsibility for the outcomes of our behavior: extreme ownership.